jjung759/cs4320-Trip-Project/transportation.md

 * Intuitively, St-Louis should be a better start-point of a long-distance trip

-* we assume that we will go to St-louis by MO-X, which cost 2hours and $300 in total
+* We will get to St. Louis by taking an uberXL for $299 there and $349 back, which will take approximately 2 hours

 2. local transportation
 	1. Las Vegas Monorail (optional)